-Description Network For each 30 day supply of generic prescription drugs and OTC drugs and devices \$0 no deductible applies You may receive a 3 month supply of the covered contraceptive drug when you obtain the drug for the first time.
-For each 30 day supply of brand-name prescription drugs and devices Paid according to the tier of drug above You may receive a 3 month supply of the covered contraceptive drug when you obtain the drug for the first time.
+Description Network For each 30 day supply of generic prescription drugs and OTC drugs and devices \$0 no deductible applies arags and one drugs and devices You may receive a 3 month supply of the covered contraceptive drug when you obtain the drug for the first time.
+For each 30 day supply of brand-name Paid according to the tier of drug above prescription drugs and devices You may receive a 3 month supply of the covered contraceptive drug when you obtain the drug for the first time.